-If you’ve had an escape of water and are making a claim for joist repairs to your property, then give IC Assist a call.
-To prevent further damage to your property, you must act quickly as rot and mould can spread.
-You should also use a company like IC Assist that specialises in water damage restoration.
-This not only ensures you get a professional joist assessment and repairs.
-But it also means any other resulting damage is taken care of by us too.
+To avoid significant damage to your joists, it’s important to choose a water damage restoration company like IC Assist.
+This not only ensures you’ll get a professional joist assessment and repair.
+But it also means we’ll take care of any other resulting damage too.
 This saves you the time and hassle of dealing with multiple tradesmen.

-Over the years, we have managed countless water damage property claims involving restoration of ceiling and floor joists.
+Since 2011, IC Assist have managed countless water damage property claims involving the treatment and restoration of ceiling and floor joists.
 Usually, the damage is as a result of a leaking pipe in the bathroom.
-In most cases repairs are required to the bathroom floor, floor boards, joists and kitchen ceiling below.
+In most cases repairs were necessary to the bathroom floor, floorboards, joists and kitchen ceiling below.

+Please note, if there is no access to the joists, will not be able to make a full assessment during our initial visit.
+(This is because we need your insurer’s permission to remove any damaged materials to allow us to carry out an inspection).
 In these circumstances, we will submit a detailed schedule of works to your insurer for their approval.
 This will outline all other necessary repairs and will also let them know that we will need to check the condition of the joists.
-Once your insurer approves your claim and instructs to us proceed, we can then check your joists.
-We will do this as soon as we remove the damaged flooring/ceiling.
-If there is any damage, we’ll notify your insurer and forward them pictures of the affected timber and a cost to rectify the issues.
+Once your insurer instructs to us proceed, we will carry out a thorough inspection of your joists.
+This will be done as soon as our contractors remove the damaged flooring or ceiling.
+If there is any damage, we’ll notify your insurer immediately.
+We will also send them high-quality pictures of the water damaged joists and a cost to repair them.

-We deal with ceiling restoration and repairs all the time.
-Firstly our plasterer will fit new plasterboard and plaster the entire ceiling.
-Then once the plaster has thoroughly dried out, our decorators will re-paint the entire ceiling.
-In addition, when re-plastering a ceiling, most insurers usually allow to re-decorate your coving and walls too.
+We deal with ceiling restoration all the time.
+Firstly, our plasterer will fit new plasterboard and re-plaster the entire ceiling.
+Once the plaster has thoroughly dried out, our decorators will re-paint the entire ceiling.
+When re-plastering a ceiling, most insurers usually allow to re-decorate your coving and walls too.

-If you’ve had a leak that you didn’t notice for a long time, you may have rotten joists.
+If you’ve had a hidden leak that you didn’t notice for a long time, you may have rotten joists.
 As a result, drying and treating them may not be sufficient.
-This is because they are likely to be sodden, which weakens them and affects their structural safety.
-In these circumstances, we will need to carry out more substantial joist repairs.
+Sodden and saturated timbers become weak and crumble which can significantly affect their structural integrity.
+In these circumstances, we’ll need to carry out more substantial joist repairs.

 Beware – some insurance policy’s exclude rot even when it’s the result of an insured event!

 Exclusion for rot can vary from one policy to the other.
 Some insurance companies exclude dry/wet rot however it has arisen.
-Others will cover the joist repair costs, if the rot was as a result of an event that your policy covers you for i.e a leak or burst pipe.
-If your joists are rotten, we will check your policy to see if your insurer should cover this.
+Others will cover the cost of joist repairs, if the rot was as a result of an event that your policy covers you for i.e. a leak or burst pipe.
+If your joists are affected, we’ll check your policy to see if your insurer should cover this and advise you accordingly.

-Building Control must be notified when replacing and renewing joists
+Building Control may need to be notified when replacing and renewing joists.

-If we need to replace your joists, we are required to notify your Council’s Building Control Department.
-This is because they class these types of repairs as structural work.
-As a result, Building Control must oversee and sign of the work.
-This is a cost that insurers, Loss Adjusters and general builders can overlook and can have serious implications when selling your home.
+If we need to replace your joists, we will liaise with Building Control to determine if the work is notifiable.
+Replacing and repairing joists can be classed as structural work.
+As a result, Building Control may need to oversee and sign off the work.
+This is a cost that insurers, Loss Adjusters and general builders can overlook.
+This can have serious implications when selling your home in the future.

-Carrying out joist repairs can involve a lot more than you may think.
-Usually, it is necessary to remove the ceiling below and the sub floor above the affected area.
-As a result, ceilings and floors require renewal.
+Carrying out joist repairs can involve a lot more work than you may think.
+For instance, if the joists are on the first floor of the property, it might be necessary to remove the ceiling below and/or the sub floor above the damaged area.
+As a result, ceilings and floors will require renewal.
 This usually involves plastering, re-decorating and plumbing.
-As insurance claim specialists, we provide a wide range of building services.
-We have a professional team of plasters, painters & decorators, tilers, plumbers, electricians, carpenters, flooring fitters etc. So we can help with all associated re-reinstatement works required.
-We can also manage everything for you as part of our FREE Claims Management Service.
-You can see lots more pictures of joist restoration and all other associated property repairs we have carried out on our Facebook page.
+As insurance claim builders, we provide a wide range of property repair services.
+We have a professional team of plasters, painters & decorators, tilers, plumbers, electricians, carpenters, flooring fitters etc. So, why not let IC Assist handle your claim and all associated re-reinstatement works required?
+(There is no charge for managing your claim, providing our contractors carry out the repairs.)
+You can see more pictures of floor joist restoration and all other associated repairs on our Facebook page.